 Frequently Asked Questions (FAQs)

-1. What is the difference between a Living Trust and a Testamentary Trust?
+1. What is the primary difference between Immediate and Deferred Medicaid Annuities?